sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/permissions.md

 }
 ```

-In the GraphQL API, `syncedAt` indicates the last complete sync and `updatedAt` indicates the last incremental sync - [learn more](#complete-sync-vs-incremental-sync).
+In the GraphQL API, `syncedAt` indicates the last complete sync and `updatedAt` indicates the last incremental sync.
+If `syncedAt` is more recent than `updatedAt`, the user or repository is in a state of complete sync - [learn more](#complete-sync-vs-incremental-sync).

 ### Permissions sync scheduling

-A variety of heuristics are used to determine when a user or a repository should be scheduled for a permissions sync (either [user-centric or repo-centric](#complete-sync-vs-incremental-sync) respectively) to ensure the permissions data Sourcegraph has is up to date.
+A variety of heuristics are used to determine when a user or a repository should be scheduled for a permissions sync (either [user-centric or repo-centric](#background-permissions-syncing) respectively) to ensure the permissions data Sourcegraph has is up to date.
+Scheduling of syncs happens repeatedly and continuously [in the background](#background-permissions-syncing) for both users and repositories.

 For example, permissions syncs may be scheduled:

 - When a user or repository is created
+- When certain interactions happen, such as when a user logs in or a repository is visited
-- When a user's or repository's permissions are deemed stale (i.e. some amount of time has passed since the last sync)
+- When a user's or repository's permissions are deemed stale (i.e. some amount of time has passed since the last [complete sync](#complete-sync-vs-incremental-sync) for a user or repository)
 - When a relevant [webhook is configured and received](#triggering-syncs-with-webhooks)
 - When a [manual sync is scheduled](#manually-scheduling-a-sync)

 When a sync is scheduled, it is added to a queue that is steadily processed to avoid overloading the code host - a sync [might not happen immediately](#permissions-sync-duration).
+Prioritization of permissions sync also happens to, for example, ensure users or repositories with no permissions get processed first.

 #### Manually scheduling a sync